MadisonAbilityLab/Inclusive-Avatar-Guidelines-and-Library/README.md

 <sup>1</sup>University of Wisconsin-Madison, <sup>2</sup>Virginia Tech

 ## G0.
 Support disability representation in social VR avatars.
-Approximately 1.3 billion people experience significant disability, representing about 16% of the global population [[1](#1), [2](#2)].
+Approximately 1.3 billion people experience significant disability, representing about 16% of the global population.
 It’s important to ensure people with disabilities are included and represented equally in emerging technology such as social VR.
 As long as the platform involves avatar-based interactions, there is design space to support disability representation.
 The following set of guidelines can be flexibly applied to a variety of social VR platforms with different (1) avatar types (e.g., humanoid avatars in Rec Room [ 64] vs. robotic-type avatars in Among Us), (2) aesthetic styles (e.g., life-like avatars in Horizon Worlds vs. abstract avatars in Roblox)), and (3) content focus (e.g., communication-heavy type in VRChat vs. game-centric in Rec Room).
 We encourage practitioners to adopt G0 as a fundamental mindset when developing and designing avatars, considering it in the early stages, and consistently exploring opportunities to support disability representation.

 ## G1.
 Avatar Body Appearance